 Google penalties are something that all SEOs should be aware of and be able to identify.
 Whether you're hit for unnatural link building, thin content, or any of the other penalties, they can be a frightening event to wake up to.
-Good thing is, most can be remedied if dealt with properly.
+The good thing is, most of them can be remedied if dealt with properly.

-This guide got surprisingly few social shares...
-Possibly because they didn't promote it enough, but wow is it thorough.
-They walk you through an intro to Google penalties, identifying if a website has one, steps to fixing the issue and reconsideration requests.
+This guide walks you through an intro to Google penalties, identifying if a website has one, steps to fixing the issue, and reconsideration requests.
 WebpageFX even throws in a few case studies of some of the penalties they've fixed for good measure.
 Getting a Google penalty can be a nightmare, but this guide can help you remedy the situation.

 If you're going to take SEO seriously you can't avoid using the tools available to you.
 They can save you or your employees tons of time and some are simply necessary to do the job.
 There are free tools available but some paid tools are well worth the money.
-Brian Dean has put together a thorough list of SEO tools broken down in to six sections: link building, technical SEO, keyword research, rank tracking, content optimization and backlink analysis.
+Brian Dean has put together a thorough list of SEO tools broken down into six sections: link building, technical SEO, keyword research, keyword ranking tools, content optimization, and backlink analysis.
 Browse them and find the right ones for you!

 Don't want to trust one man's opinion alone on the best SEO tools?
 Robbie Richards asked 137 professionals in the industry:

 If you could only use 3 tools for keyword research, which 3 would you choose?